Transfer money to Poland. Cheap and fast ways to make an international money transfer

 MYR/PLN exchange rate trends

-Exchange rate fluctuations can be caused by underlying shifts in how well the economy in Malaysia or Poland is doing.
-Other things that can influence the rate are the changes in political stability, or even simple speculation, where traders buy or sell currencies based on how they think trends are going to change.
+As with many currencies, the MYR/PLN exchange rate moves over time, due to changes in supply and demand.
+Exchange rate fluctuations can be caused by underlying shifts in how well the economy in Malaysia or Poland is doing, changes in political stability, or even simple speculation, where traders buy or sell currencies based on how they think trends are going to change.

-Right now, 1 Malaysian Ringgit buys 0.97281 Polish Zloty.
+Right now, 1 Malaysian Ringgit buys 0.93165 Polish Zloty.

 The exact cost depends a lot on where you’re sending money, how much you’re sending, how you want to pay, and how you want the payment to be received.

-Typically sending money directly to a recipient’s bank account using a specialist service can be done with fairly low costs, while traditional bank wire fees can be higher.
+Typically sending money directly to a recipient’s bank account using a specialist service can be done with fairly low costs, while traditional bank transfer fees can be higher.
 Paying for your transfer with either a credit card or cash can often mean the fees crank up, too.

 When you’re sending money internationally, don’t forget that the overall fee you pay can include the transfer fee, an extra charge wrapped up in the exchange rate used, and third party charges like a cash advance fee from your credit card issuer.